-An Initial Study and Negative Declaration (Environmental Checklist with Discussion attached) to determine if the project could have any potentially significant effects on the environment was prepared and circulated for public review for a twenty-day period ending on February 8, 2012.
+An Initial Study and Negative Declaration (Environmental Checklist with Discussion attached) to determine if the project could have any potentially significant effects on the environment was certified by the Board of Supervisors on April 17, 2012.
+The Notice of Determination was filed the same day and the 30 day statute of limitations expired on May 17, 2012.